-Rich and luxurious Chocolate Pots de Creme with a silky dollop of Espresso Creme on top!
+Chocolate Pots de Creme – Rich and luxurious chocolate custard with a silky dollop of Espresso Whipped Cream on top.
 This no-oven pot de creme recipe is the perfect way to end an elegant meal.

 In cooking, you can draw inspiration from just about anything.
 I’ve been eyeing these gorgeous little espresso cups from my favorite dish company, Villeroy & Boch.